adimitrova/Thesis/README.md

 ### TU Delft Master Thesis research project

-The thesis aims to assist people to fill in metadata elements in the most efficient way based on their own budget, quality requirements etc. by providing them with a thorough research of the metadata standards in the educational field.
-The work also studies state-of-the-art techniques to automate or semi-automate metadata collection for the educational domain.
-Having proper metadata for learning objects(learning content) will increase learning content description and thereafter will also make the content more easily findable and re-usable.
-We provide **metadata generation patterns / workflows** by first splitting metadata into types based on commion features.
-Finally, we prove the provided patterns work by conducting experiment to fill in semantic metadata element (semantic = data extracted by analyzing the learning object's content).
-We call our element **Depth** / **Purpose** and attempt to segment a video and classify it into one of the following categories:
+The thesis' ultimate goal is to allow for Educational Resources (ERs), to be easily findable and re-usable by supporting researchers and ER creators to describe their resources with the appropriate metadata.
+To do this, we provide **design patterns** or **metadata generation patterns / workflows** covering ways to collect specific types of metadata in the most efficient and easy for the user way.
+We focus our experimental work on proving the efficiency of the proposed patterns by extracting semantic metadata.
+This happens by splitting video scrips via Intent Mining algorithms and Text Classification algorithms.

+We call our semantic metadata element **Deductive Intent** and attempt to segment a video's script sentence by sentence into one of the following categories:

-- *MainConceptDescription*:  Explanation of the Main concept(s) of the LO
+- *ConceptDescription*:  Explanation of the Main concept(s) of the LO
-- *SubConceptDescription*:  Explanation of Subconcept related to the main concept
 - *ConceptMention*:  Concept or other related to the LO term mentioned but not over-viewed in depth right after
-- *Methodology*:   To achieve something, what should one do (related to the main concept in the LO)
 - *Summary*:   It refers to a short restatement of the main points of an argument, paper, lecture, etc.
 - *Application*:  Practical advise for the concept
 - *Example*:   Concept example.
 Could be of the main or sub-concept

-In the end this category will fill in the element mentioned above and this way proving the pattern we suggest for Semantic metadata extraction works and also enriches the learning content.
+In the end this category will fill in the element mentioned above and this way proving that one of the suggested patterns for Semantic metadata extraction works efficienly.